rwojsznis/navidrome-listenbrainz-jams/docs/behavior.md

 - `exists` = found in Navidrome, song id known; gets added to the playlist in the same tick.
-- `downloaded` = file moved into the import dir, awaiting a Navidrome rescan;
-  it's re-resolved on a later tick once indexed.
+- `downloaded` = file moved into the import dir (and, if fingerprinting is on, tagged with its MusicBrainz recording id), awaiting a Navidrome rescan; it's re-resolved on a later tick once indexed.
 - `missing` = not found and not (yet) downloadable.
 Re-attempted each tick until `attempts` reaches `max_retries`, then left alone (still revivable via Retry).